Lewis gun: First World War

 The US Army never officially adopted the weapon for infantry use and even went so far as to take Lewis guns away from US Marines arriving in France and replace them with the Chauchat LMG—a practice believed to be related to General Crozier's dislike of Lewis and his gun.
 The divisions of the US II Corps attached to the British Army were equipped with the gun.
 The US Army eventually adopted the Browning Automatic Rifle in 1917 (although it was September 1918 before any of the new guns reached the front).
 The US Navy and Marine Corps continued to use the .30-06 calibre Lewis until the early part of the Second World War.

 The Russian Empire purchased 10,000 Lewis guns in 1917 from the British government, and ordered another 10,000 weapons from Savage Arms in the US.
 The US government was unwilling to supply the Tsarist Russian government with the guns and some doubt exists as to whether they were actually delivered, although records indicate that 5,982 Savage weapons were delivered to Russia by 31 March 1917.
 The Lewis guns supplied by Britain were dispatched to Russia in May 1917, but it is not known for certain whether these were the Savage-made weapons being trans-shipped through the UK, or a separate batch of UK-produced units.
 White armies in Northwest Russia received several hundred Lewis guns in 1918–1919.

 British Mark IV tanks used the Lewis, replacing the Vickers and Hotchkiss used in earlier tanks.
 The Lewis was chosen for its relatively compact magazines, but the ventilation system inside the tank caused the airflow to be reversed through the Lewis cooling jacket, resulting in hot air and fumes being blown into the gunner's face.
-As soon as an improved magazine belt for the Hotchkiss was developed, the Lewis was replaced by them in later tank models.
+As soon as an improved belt feed for the Hotchkiss was developed, the Lewis was replaced by them in later tank models.

 As their enemies used the mobility of the gun to ambush German raiding parties, the Germans nicknamed the Lewis "the Belgian Rattlesnake".
 They used captured Lewis guns in both World Wars, and included instruction in its operation and care as part of their machine-gun crew training.

 Despite costing more than a Vickers gun to manufacture (the cost of a Lewis gun was £165 in 1915 and £175 in 1918; the Vickers cost about £100), Lewis machine guns were in high demand with the British military during the First World War.
 The Lewis also had the advantage of being about 80% faster to build than the Vickers, and was a lot more portable.
 Accordingly, the British government placed orders for 3,052 guns between August 1914 and June 1915.
 Lewis guns outnumbered the Vickers by a ratio of about 3:1.